Many cemeteries with marble and limestone gravestones in the greater Baton Rouge area are exibiting

-due to exposure to the elements.
+deterioration due to exposure to the elements.
 Some evidence of delamination and sugaring is present in many of our

-quite heavy and may be dangerous if foundations have become unstable.
-Extreme
+Stone Memorials are quite heavy and may be dangerous if foundations have become unstable.

-use of improper technique or appropriate cleaning materials may cause irreversible damage to monuments.
+The use of improper technique or appropriate cleaning materials may cause irreversible damage

-obtain approved materials or make an appointment for a free consultation and initial evaluation of
+obtain approved materials or make an appointment for a free consultation and initial evaluation of your project.

 and consultation services for individuals, civic organizations, municipal and private cemeteries.